On existential definitions of C.E. subsets of rings of functions of characteristic 0: Introduction

 Unfortunately, the finite-fold question over $\Z$ remains out of reach at the moment, as with many other Diophantine questions.
 In Section \ref{intsingle} of this paper, we take some first timid steps in the investigation of this issue by considering it in a more hospitable environment over function fields of characteristic 0, as described in Section \ref{sec:function}.
-We extend the results of the second author from \cite{Sh34} to show that over any ring of integral functions (otherwise known as the ring of $\calS$-integers) the rational integers have a single-fold definition (see Theorem \ref{thm:singlefoldZ}), while every c.e.\ set of integers has a finite-fold definition (see Theorem \ref{thm:finite-foldceZ}).
-We also show that over smaller rings inside functions fields of characteristic 0 it is possible to give a single-fold definition to every c.e.\ set of integers (see Corollary \ref{cor:singleZce}).
+We extend the results of the second author from \cite{Sh34} to show that over any ring of integral functions (otherwise known as a ring of $\calS$-integers) any c.e. set of rational integers has a single-fold Diophantine definition (see Theorem \ref{thm:singlefoldZ}).
+We also show that over any polynomial ring over an integral domain $Z$ of characteristic 0 it is possible to give a single-fold Diophantine definition for every c.e.\ set of integers (see Theorem \ref{thm:together}).

-Using our results on finite-fold definability of $\Z$, following results of Jan Denef from \cite{Den0} and Karim Zahidi from \cite{Zahidi2000}, we show in Section \ref{polyce} that all computably enumerable subsets of a polynomial ring over a ring of integers of a totally real number fields are finite-fold existentially definable.
+Using these results on single-fold definability of $\Z$ and c.e. sets of integers, following results of Jan Denef from \cite{Den0} and Karim Zahidi from \cite{Zahidi2000}, we show in Section \ref{polyce} that all computably enumerable subsets of a polynomial ring over a ring of integers of a totally real number field are finite-fold existentially definable.
 As far as we know, this is the first example of this kind.
 (See Theorem \ref{Zahidi-finitefold}.)